Richard-Woessner/Richard-Woessner.github.io/_posts/2025-06-10-selfhosting.md

 Fast forward 12 years and I discovered self hosting from a friend of mine.
 I started because I wanted to run a local LLM.
 This was a great decision because I gained so much.
 - I corrected a lack of system knowledge
-	- This might be a me issue but when I first started developing I didn't understand development environments that well
+	- This might be a me issue but when I first started developing I didn't understand development environments that well<br>

 - I lost any fear of contributing to open source
 	- First few years in my career I felt like I lacked something to open source projects that I use.
-This can be debated but I felt way more comfortable once I got a better understanding of software build and packaging process.
+This can be debated but I felt way more comfortable once I got a better understanding of software build and packaging process. <br>

 - Resparked my interests
-	- I just found a new subset of one of my favorite hobbies tinkering with tech.
+	- I just found a new subset of one of my favorite hobbies tinkering with tech.<br>

 ## My favorite tools / what I learned